department-of-veterans-affairs/ascent-archetype-service/README.md

 `start-all.sh`

 Navigate to the [Ascent Dashboard Swagger URL page](http://ascent-dashboard:8763/swagger-dash) and your project should be listed.
+If it isn't then check the ascent-gateway configuration, namely ascent-gateway.yml file in ascent-ext-configs repo, as you may have static routing enabled for docker profiles.

 There should be the `index-controller` that was added as well as a `token-resource` in the list.
 Get a JWT token through the `token-resource` service.
 Then click on Authorize in the upper right corner and type in `Bearer < paste token from response body of token-resource POST>`.
 Then click login.